 Sandra Cisneros writes to honor her ancestors, because when that’s her motivation, ego gets out of the way.
 Angélica Paljor profiles the celebrated author of The House on Mango Street.

 By reciting the short verses known as gathas, says Zachiah Murray, we transform any activity into an opportunity to awaken to our true nature.

-Beat hero, steward of the earth, Zen Buddhist—in his mid-eighties, poet Gary Snyder looks back on an honorable life at the leading edge.
+Beat hero, steward of the earth, Zen Buddhist, and poet Gary Snyder turns 90 on May 8.
+He looks back on an honorable life at the leading edge.

 Pat Enkyo O’Hara on an Anonymous Poem by a Sung Dynasty Nun.

 The Vietnamese-American Zen Buddhist poet and novelist Ocean Vuong has been named one of the 2019 fellows of the MacArthur Foundation.